Law of Desire

-Law of Desire (La ley del deseo) is a 1987 Spanish comedy thriller film written and directed by Pedro Almodóvar.
-Starring Eusebio Poncela as Pablo, Carmen Maura as Tina and Antonio Banderas as Antonio.
-It was the first film Almodóvar made independently with his own production company El Deseo.
+The Law of Desire (La ley del deseo) is a 1987 Spanish comedy thriller film written and directed by Pedro Almodóvar.
+Starring Eusebio Poncela as Pablo, Carmen Maura as Tina and Antonio Banderas as Antonio, it was the first film Almodóvar made independently with his own production company El Deseo.

 The story focuses on a complex love triangle between three men.
-Pablo, a successful gay film director, disappointed in his relationship with his young lover, Juan, concentrates in a new project, a monologue starring his transgender sister, Tina.
+Pablo, a successful gay film director, disappointed in his relationship with his young lover, Juan, concentrates on a new project, a monologue starring his transgender sister, Tina.
 Antonio, an uptight young man, falls possessively in love with the director, and in his passion would stop at nothing to obtain the object of his desire.
 The relationship between Pablo and Antonio is at the core of the film; however, the story of Pablo's sister, Tina, plays a strong role in the plot.